-If you are thinking about what redundancy means for your pension savings, the good news is that any pension you have built up is still yours, and you do not lose any of it due to your change in circumstances.
+If you are thinking about what redundancy means for your pension savings, the good news is that any pension you have built up is still yours, and you do not lose any part of it due to your change in circumstances.
 However, any contributions made by your employer into your pension will stop.
-Whether you are able to continue making personal contributions will depend on the type of pension you have – which we will explore later.
+Whether you can continue making personal contributions will depend on the type of Pension you have – which we will explore later.

 What type of pension do you have?